DelRosal/IMEC/README.md

 ![code-snapshot](https://github.com/DelRosal/IMEC/assets/99361062/5c2642f6-22dc-4910-a76e-0175845c00bc)

+For windows, add "Bash chmod -x" before the name of the bash script.

 ## Deliverable I: Basic CPU ##

 Fine Automata implementation and Python CPU Simulator.
 Description of the problematic and expected results.